ynashed/bionemo-fw-ea/docs/bionemo/inference-triton-fw.md

 3. Use one of the provided components (server or client) alone - they are fully compatible with native solutions for Triton Inference Server.
 * Query the server with a different tool, like you would do with any other Triton instance
-* Yse the client to interact with any Triton server, not necessarily set up with PyTriton
+* Use the client to interact with any Triton server, not necessarily set up with PyTriton

 1. Finally, PyTriton provides variety of options to customize the server.
 Refer to the [PyTriton documentation](https://triton-inference-server.github.io/pytriton/0.1.5/).